mdvicente/Translation-Project/README.md

 # Translation-Project
-Translation using RNN with Tensorflow
+Translation from english to french with RNN using TensorFlow